RareFormLabs/craft-inertia/README.md

 {{ page('Posts/Index') }}
 ```

 Note: templates are passed element variables (`entry` or `category`) automatically when the route is matched to either element type.
-If you want to pass the element as a prop automatically to your page component, set the `injectElementAsProp` configuration to `true`.

 ## Shared Data